 Sometimes a bolt of closeout holiday themed fabric is cheaper than gift-wrap paper.
 Since affixing the fabric with tape isn't an option, gather the fabric around your gift and tie at the top with a bow or ribbon.

-Check out the fantastic designs at Wrap Art, Real Simple, and Celebrating Christmas for more gift-wrap inspiration.
+Check out the fantastic designs at Wrap Art, Real Simple, and Pinterest for more gift-wrap inspiration.

 *Keep in mind that the more precise you are with cutting paper and folding, the more professional your gift-wrap will appear.
 Pull all sides taut against the boxes and make folds parallel with each side.